 A salesperson can answer both private and professional phone calls on the same device.
 The mobility afforded by both Android and iOS platforms is a significant selling point.
 Not only can you store your VoIP-powered mobile device in a pocket, but in many cases, similarly portable products like Android and iOS tablets can also utilize mobile VoIP tech.

 Outside of convenience and mobility, mobile VoIP is a tremendous cost-cutting maneuver.
 When salespeople are traveling abroad, they will only need an internet connection to make calls.
 This also reduces the costs of calls when team members need to contact each other across disparate office locations, which can add up with traditional telephony options.
+International calls or long distance costs don’t matter because VoIP phones treat them the same.

 Finally, there’s the comfort of dialing from your own device and bring your own device policies are becoming increasingly popular.
 There was a time where business people would have to carry their personal cell phone and their work smartphone so that they could stay in the loop.